yeokm1/ble-localiser/README.md

 # ble-localiser

-Lightning talk meant for iOSConf.
  This talk is about how I manage to do localisation using 3 Raspberry Pis(RPis) as beacons.
 Each RPi is also equipped with a 8x8 RGB LED grid that is controlled via the iPad.
+This was given at both iOS Dev Scout and iOS Conf SG 2017.

 ## Media